daraclare/weather-app/README.md

 # README: Weather App

 This weather app has been built using my React-Node template, see [https://github.com/daraclare/react-node-template](https://github.com/daraclare/react-node-template).

 A demo of the app is available here: [https://daraclare.github.io/weather-app/](https://daraclare.github.io/weather-app/).

 ## To Do

-There are many ways the app could be improved:
+Below are some of the ways the app could be improved:

 **Testing:** the app could have been built using TDD, this could make the code more maintainable, extensible and create a focus on the goal of the project.
 At very least, more unit tests should be implemented to make the app more robust.
 **Vanilla JavaScript:** the app was built using React for demonstration purposes only, such a simple app could have been built with plain JavaScript.